-- Large scale processing of special categories of data or personal data in relation to criminal convictions or offences.
-This includes processing a considerable amount of personal data at regional, national or supranational level that affects a large number of individuals; and involves a high risk to rights and freedoms e.g. based on the sensitivity of the processing activity
+- Large-scale processing of special categories of data or personal data in relation to criminal convictions or offences.
+This includes processing a considerable amount of personal data at a regional, national or supranational level that affects a large number of individuals; and involves a high risk to rights and freedoms e.g. based on the sensitivity of the processing activity

 What Information Should the DPIA Contain?